Planning-Inspectorate/inspector-programming-poc/docs/report.md

 The inspector is shown on the map with a person icon.

 The map is centered on the average position of all cases.

+Case markers are colour coded to indicate age of the case, ranging from red/pink (older cases) to green (new cases)

 ### Case assignment